Darnell Garcia: Law enforcement career

 In the early 1990s, Garcia and fellow agents, John Jackson and Wayne Countryman appeared in court for stealing drugs and money laundering.
-In 1991, Wayne Countryman was sentenced to 5 years.
+In 1991, Countryman was sentenced to 5 years.
 In 1997, Garcia was sentenced to 80 years imprisonment for his part in drug trafficking and money laundering.
-Garcia was eventually released from federal prison in November 2011, having spent 21 years inside.
+Garcia was eventually released from federal prison in November 2011, having served 21 years.